 Workspot & ServiceNow Integration Enables Cloud Desktop

 Provisioning in Minutes

-Self-Service VDI Elasticity is the Super Power of Cloud VDI
+Self-Service Elasticity is the Super Power of Cloud Desktops

 Let’s think about this metaphor of a “fabric”, and for a moment, take it literally.
 So, let’s “stretch” the metaphor a bit more (pun intended).
 You may want to stretch the fabric into new cloud regions because you have a new office coming on board in the Philippines.
 Or you may want to stretch the fabric to reach India because you are adding more users in there.
 The global desktop “fabric” is both elastic and resilient.

 Before the invention of the power loom, a blanket might have been made by handiwork out of scraps of hand-woven cloth, creating a patchwork quilt.
 This is an apt description of the state of most VDI solutions – especially when built-out over multiple regions.
 At best, you will have a mix of virtual machines, networks, policies, configurations, scripts, and who knows what other bits and pieces.
 As fabrics go, quilts may be interesting to look at, but in the VDI world, that interesting mix of piece parts requires too much manual effort to stretch within one region, let alone across multiple regions.

 By contrast, the word “fabric” suggests something machine-made; the raw material has been transformed into potentially complex, repeating patterns that produce something that is both simple to use and resilient.
 In the case of a Cloud Desktop Fabric™, the infrastructure has been “woven” into a reliable, interlinked, regular network of services.
 This architecture is fundamentally easier to define, manage, and perhaps most importantly, stretch!
 It’s elegant in its simplicity, yet it’s also robust and performs flawlessly in a variety of conditions.